We regularly receive queries about choosing a machine to run

 Processor

 You can run SketchUp on an i5 processor but not less.
 We recommend an i7 or Xeon processor for intensive work - or just where you expect to produce dense models.
+Mac M chips all work well with SketchUp also, but again remember the system requirements can keep up with the required OS version.
 Remember - the processor is usually the hardest element to upgrade, so choose wisely.

 The Affect of Polygons on Hardware Requirements